fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-custom-checks.md

 ## In action

-After restarting Icinga2, we will see our new CheckCommand called `my_mem`.
+After restarting Icinga2, we want to see our new CheckCommand `my_mem` in action.
 Depending on the setup of your GuestOS, you may see different status messages.
 For example, the next screenshot shows a warning message:

 ![Icinga Web 2](./img/biti-ipm-icinga-agentless-mem-1.png)